I love when a dish looks as good as it tastes…and this Roasted Carrots with Simple Tahini Sauce recipe does not disappoint!

 But don’t worry, before you get overwhelmed thinking you need to learn 100 new recipes and be able to pull them off every night of the week I have a solution: roast those suckers!

 Roasting is one of my favorite, simple ways to get more veggies in your meals.
-This is a simple dry cooking technique that preserves the nutrient value of the vegetables and is basically hands off – just rinse, dry, and toss said veg’s in a fat that’s suitable for high-temperature cooking (coconut oil, avocado oil, and ghee are ideal choices).
+This is a simple dry cooking technique that preserves the nutrient value of the vegetables and is basically hands off – just rinse, dry, and toss in a fat that’s suitable for high-temperature cooking (coconut oil, avocado oil, and ghee are ideal choices).
 Chopping is optional depending on the veg.

-All you need to do is throw a bunch of veg on a sheet tray, crank the oven to 375º F and let them go until they’re done, usually 25-45 minutes depending on the veg and how well you like them done.
+All you need to do is throw a bunch of vegetables on a sheet tray, crank the oven to 375º F and let them go until they’re done, usually 25-45 minutes depending on the veg and how well you like them done.

 Roasted vegetables are often tasty with a sprinkle of salt, but you can also get creative with your spice cabinet.
 Seasonings can take your veggies from “meh” to “MORE PLEASE!” in just a few shakes.
 Some of my go-to’s are paprika, cumin, garlic, and rosemary, and a good salt!
 I like sea salt or kosher salt.